 Is Your Home Really Covered Against Termites?

-Living in Charleston means enjoying rich history, coastal charm, and unfortunately, a high risk of termite infestations.
-From Downtown’s 19th-century homes to new builds in Daniel Island and West Ashley, every homeowner faces one pressing question: Do you have a termite bond—and is it enough?
+Living in Charleston means enjoying rich history, coastal charm and unfortunately, a high risk of termite infestations.
+From Downtown’s 19th-century homes to new builds in Daniel Island and West Ashley, every homeowner faces one pressing question: Do you have a termite bond, and is it enough?

-What Is a Termite Bond?
+What Is a Termite Bond in South Carolina?

 Inspection and monitoring